 Health, and what makes us healthy, is as diverse as our preferences in art, film or music.
 It sometimes feels easy to forget that being healthy is just that: a state of being, a subjective and personal state for each of us.
-With this recognition comes the awareness that what is healthy for us will be healthy and healing for us in every aspect of our lives, and that those same acts of nourishment will build not only our health, but the health of our communities and the health of the earth.
+With this recognition comes the awareness that what is healthy for us must be healthy and healing for us in every aspect of our lives, and that those same acts of nourishment will build not only our own health, but the health of our communities and the health of the earth.
 Health is an embedded process, and to be healthy requires a connection — for many a re-connection — with our own bodies’ processes, and with natural processes outside of us.
 I believe that we all possess the inherent wisdom to heal ourselves by getting to know our own rhythms, embedded as they are in the larger picture of our lives and the patterns of the earth.

 People are taught to disconnect from their bodies in our culture, and to latch onto the prescribed wisdom of people they think know better than them — authority figures of all kinds.
-As an herbalist and healer I see myself empowering rather than ordering the people I see, because I want to help people cultivate their own skills and connect with their own intuitive wisdom.
+As an herbalist and healer I see myself empowering rather than directing the people I work with, because I want to help people cultivate their own skills and connect with their own intuitive wisdom.
 This view of health operates outside the paradigm of right answers and of “cures.”
 Trusting this process requires a shift away from a scientific and objective idea of health, and toward viewing health as a subjective process.
 Working together, we recognize that health can look many different ways; that a person’s healing path is unique, and their desire to heal, be well and live in balance with their body is their most powerful, important medicine.

 My philosophy on health and nutrition is strongly influenced by the holistic lifestyle approaches of Western Herbalism, Ayurvedic and Chinese healing traditions and the nutritional philosophies of Dr. Weston A. Price.
 Lifestyle, nutrition and ecological sustainability all play integral roles in my vision for health, vitality and peace.

-- To revitalize rituals around homemade food and medicine, including cooking and eating together
+- To revitalize rituals around homemade food and medicine, including cooking and eating together.

-- To cultivate and nourish herbal medicine as an empowering, intrinsic component of home healthcare
+- To cultivate and nourish herbal medicine as an empowering, intrinsic component of home healthcare.

-- To make cooking and eating nutritionally dense foods a daily practice and a way of life
+- To make cooking and eating nutritionally dense foods a daily practice and a way of life.

-- To slow down and enjoy the process of growing, preparing and eating, and to embrace food as our sustenance
+- To slow down and enjoy the process of growing, preparing and eating, and to embrace food as our sustenance.

-- To realize that, as individuals, we are the stewards of our own health, and must learn the patterns and nature of our own body to heal
+- To realize that, as individuals, we are the stewards of our own health, and must learn the patterns and nature of our own body to heal.

 To support and foster a diet rich in:

-- Sprouted and fermented whole grains, nuts, seeds, legumes and dairy products
+- Sprouted and fermented whole grains, nuts, seeds, legumes, and dairy products.

-- Fresh, local vegetables and fruits
+- Fresh, local vegetables and fruits.

-- Medicinal herbs and spices
+- Medicinal herbs and spices.

-- Natural plant and animal fats
+- Natural plant and animal fats.

-- Bone marrow and mineral dense broths, stocks and stews
+- Bone marrow and mineral-dense broths, stocks, and stews.

-- Free-range and grassfed meats
+- Free-range and grass-fed/pastured meats.

-- Natural, raw, unprocessed sweeteners
+- Natural, raw, unprocessed sweeteners.

-- To respect and live in harmony with the natural growing patterns and cycles of nature in both the garden and the wild
+- To respect and live in harmony with the natural growing patterns and cycles of nature in both the garden and the wild.

-- To commit to conscious consumption of sustainably produced or wild-crafted herbs, free-range meat and dairy, sustainably harvested wild seafood and local, organic, GMO-free produce
+- To commit to conscious consumption of sustainably produced or wild-crafted herbs, free-range meat, and dairy, sustainably-harvested wild seafood and local, organic, GMO-free produce.

-- To reduce, reuse, recycle and compost whenever possible
+- To reduce, reuse, recycle, and compost whenever possible.